DomiKamu/Ohmer/README.md

 ## License Clauses

-All Ohmer Modules are free, source code is provided.
+All Ohmer modules are free, source code is provided.

 Source code is licensed under **BSD 3-Clause**, by Dominique Camus.
 Some graphic materials can't be used for derivative works without my permission.